David Low (cartoonist): Second World War

-Rendezvous by David Low depicting Adolph Hitler and Joseph Stalin bowing politely across the dead body of Poland, smiling and doffing their caps to each other.“The scum of the earth, I believe?”
-Hitler says.“The bloody assassin of the workers, I presume,” Stalin replies, 20 September 1939.
+Rendezvous by David Low depicting Adolf Hitler and Joseph Stalin bowing politely across the dead body of Poland, smiling and doffing their caps to each other.
+"The scum of the earth, I believe?"
+Hitler says.
+"The bloody assassin of the workers, I presume?"
+Stalin replies, 20 September 1939.

 His works are featured in many British history textbooks.
 On 1 September, the Germans invaded Poland from the west and, on 17 September, the Soviets invaded from the east.
 Low depicted these events in one of his most famous cartoons, Rendezvous, first published in the Evening Standard on 20 September 1939.
 It satirises the cynicism at the heart of the Molotov–Ribbentrop Pact, showing Hitler and Soviet dictator Joseph Stalin bowing politely across the dead body of Poland and greeting each other respectively as "The scum of the earth, I believe?" and "The bloody assassin of the workers, I presume?"
 The phrasing is based on that supposedly used by Henry Morton Stanley at his meeting with David Livingstone in 1871, and the dictators are shown raising their hats to one another in greeting similarly to the two explorers in artistic reconstructions of that earlier meeting.
 The work has been parodied by several other cartoonists.

 The Harmony Boys of 2 May 1940 depicts Hitler, Stalin, Italian dictator Benito Mussolini, and Spanish dictator Francisco Franco "harmonizing" and getting along quite well.
 When this cartoon was published, the German invasion of the Soviet Union was still more than a year in the future.

 His satirical works met much criticism in the British public eye.
 The British press called him a "war monger", and many citizens felt disdain for his depictions of appeasement.